forta-network/forta-contracts/DEPLOYMENT.md

 To make the config files less error prone, there are some parameter substitutions allowed:
 - `deployment.<contract-key>`: address of a deployed contract/proxy found in `/releases/deployments/<network>.json`.
 Example `deployment.access-manager`.
 This could reference contracts being deployed in the same release, as long as they precede this reference in the config file (previous entries).
 - `deployment.multisig`: admin multisig address for the network as defined in `/releases/deployments/multisigs.json`.
-- `deployment.relayer`: priviledged EOAs (usually OZ Defender Relayers) for the network as defined in `/releases/deployments/relayers.json`.
+- `deployment.relayer`: privileged EOAs (usually OZ Defender Relayers) for the network as defined in `/releases/deployments/relayers.json`.
 - `roles.<IDENTIFIER_ROLE>`: keccack256 hash of the identifier of a role, as defined in `Roles.sol` or the Forta token contracts.
 - **NOTE:** All parameters must be strings, numbers included, to not trigger overflow errors on BigNumber conversion.